gkinsman/gkinsman.github.io/_posts/2019-01-14-Testing-Background-Services.md

    A common use case for for .NET Core 2.1's `BackgroundService` (or its IHostedService interface) is to run a loop that waits for some work to do, and then sleeps for a little while.
 Testing them can be a slight challenge, however.
 ---

+### Updates:
+- 6 Feb 2019 - Fixed a bug with ManualResetAwaiter in which it wouldn't accurately wait for loops to wrap around.
+I've reworked it slightly to reduce the number of cases it needs to handle.

 A common use case for for .NET Core 2.1's `BackgroundService` (or its IHostedService interface) is to run a loop that waits for some work to do, and then sleeps for a little while.
 It might look something like this, using a contrived example of incrementing numbers:

 {% highlight csharp %}